Dilman Dila: Writing

 He was introduced into storytelling at an early age by the folktales that he used to hear from his parents, and from fellow children, in the town he grew up in, Tororo.
 He started writing when he was 15 years old.
 His first works appeared in print in The Sunday Vision in 2001, and have since featured in several e-zines and book anthologies.
 These include The African Roar anthology in 2013, Storymoja, and Gowanus Books.

 He writes speculative fiction, especially in the genres of horror, science fiction, and fantasy.
 The story that won a shortlist with the Commonwealth Short Story Prize, "A Killing in the Sun", is a ghost tale.
 He published his first science fiction story, Lights on Water, in The Short Anthology.
 In 2014, he launched his first collection of speculative short stories, during the Storymoja Festival, in Nairobi, Kenya.

 In 2013, he was shortlisted for the prestigious Commonwealth Short Story Prize and longlisted for the Short Story Day Africa Prize.

 In 2013, he facilitated a short-story surgery workshop, together with Alexander Ikawah, in collaboration with Commonwealth Writers, at the Storymoja Hay Festival. and in 2014 he was a mentor in the Writivism project.
 He returned to the Storymoja Festival, where he was a festival guest in 2014, conducting a masterclass with Prajwal Parajuly.

-In 2013, the San Diego State University included his short story "Homecoming", in its syllabus for an English course.
+In 2013, San Diego State University included his short story "Homecoming", in its syllabus for an English course.